FAIRmat-NFDI/nomad-docs/docs/writing_guide.md

 Images should be used sparingly.
 Each image that is added should be seen as a costly investment: keeping images up-to-date is very hard when thinking long-term upkeep of the documentation.

 Images that can be represented in code should be preferred.
-The docs support [Mermaid](), and you can add mermaid images inside markdown with:
+The docs support [Mermaid](https://mermaid.js.org/){:target="_blank" rel="noopener"}, and you can add mermaid images inside markdown with:

 ````md
 <figure markdown style="width: 100%">